Wilson's School

 Key Stage 3

-There are two key strands to Key Stage 3 musical education at Wilson's: classroom lessons, during which students develop their knowledge and understanding of a range of musical styles, and the Year 7 Instrumental Programme.
-The Year 7 Instrument Programme is a highly innovative scheme designed to give all students first-hand experience of expert practical tuition.
-In small groups, every Year 7 student receives tuition for voice or one of the following wind or brass instruments from a specialist member of staff: flute, oboe, clarinet, bassoon, trumpet, French horn, trombone, or percussion.
+There are two key strands to the Key Stage 3 music curriculum at Wilson's: classroom lessons, during which students develop their knowledge and understanding of a range of musical styles, and the Year 7 Instrumental Programme.
+The Year 7 Instrumental Programme is a highly innovative scheme designed to give all students first-hand experience of expert practical tuition.
+In small groups, every Year 7 student receives tuition for voice or one of the following wind or brass instruments from a specialist teacher: flute, oboe, clarinet, bassoon, trumpet, French horn, trombone, or percussion.
 Students are provided with instruments and other necessary equipment, undertake dedicated practice regimes, and perform with members of their cohort in showcase concerts.
-The Year 7 Instrument Programme is a highly distinctive feature of the curriculum at Wilson's and something of which we are very proud.
+As they develop their performance skills, as soloists and ensemble players, the students also build up their resilience and perseverance, teamwork skills, organisational capacities, and their listening skills.
+The Year 7 Instrumental Programme is a highly distinctive feature of the curriculum at Wilson's and something of which we are very proud.

 Key Stage 4